BravoCMS/bravo-template-example/docs/en/settings/system_module_templates.md

 `%option_key%` - unique key for the view option, if set as `default` - it will be default view file, which will replace `%module_name%.file` attribute

+`%option_key%.is_active` - integer, 0 or 1, optional defaults to 1.
+Whether the module can be selected in panel

 `%option_key%.name` - self descriptive name for the view option, optional